 - Team-building, personal reflection and leadership skills development

-- Friday Aug.
-14 Depart lodging, have a morning of final fieldwork and an afternoon by the Yuba River; return to the office for pick-up
+- Friday Fieldwork in the morning with the afternoon by the Yuba River; return to the office for pick-up

 *Excludes personal expenses

-- Most of the time will be spent outdoors at either Van Norden Meadow or Loney Meadow in the Tahoe National Forest, 30 minutes outside of Truckee.
+- Most of the time will be spent outdoors at Loney Meadow in the Tahoe National Forest, 30 minutes outside of Truckee.

-**Preference will be given to students from Nevada, Yuba, Placer and other counties within the Yuba Watershed boundaries, but other students in the Central Valley region may still apply.
+**Preference will be given to students from Nevada, Yuba, Placer, Sierra and other counties within the Yuba Watershed boundaries, but other students in the Central Valley region may still apply.

-- Flexibility around working for 5 days in the summer, with the willingness to still be a part of the team if the dates are postponed due to COVID-19.
+- Available to work 5 days in the summer, with the willingness to work as part of a team.

 - Comfortability with physical work and hiking.